What type of content do you primarily create?

 GPT-3.5 Improvement: 35%

-This principle breaks down the question into a series of prompts you use to go back and forth with the LLM until it solves the equation.
-This is an example of the Cyborg style of prompting where you work step-by-step in tandem with the LLMs rather than chunking off the task like a Centaur would do.
+This principle breaks down the question into a series of prompts you use to go back and forth with ChatGPT until it solves the equation.
+This is an example of the Cyborg style of prompting where you work step-by-step in tandem with the AI rather than chunking off the task like a Centaur would do.

 The problem is that you have to figure out what the steps are that you need to ask it to do—so it makes getting the answer more labor intensive.